Skip to content

 • service - The affected service name

-This context can be used in your workflow instructions to create targeted responses based on the specific incident details.
+This context can be used in your agent instructions to create targeted responses based on the specific incident details.